Raku/nqp-configure/doc/Macros.md

 ```
 @nfp(@prefix@/@custom_macro()@/@file@)@
+@nfpl(dir/file1 dir/file2)@
 ```

 `nfp` stands for _normalize file path_.
 It converts a Unix-style path into a format suitable for the OS we build on.
-The problem is that we know that `@prefix@` is already normalized.
-Lets assume that `@custom_macro()@` does so too, and `@file@`...
+There could be a problem if `@prefix@` is already normalized.
+Lets assume that `@custom_macro()@` is too, as well as `@file@`...
 Generally saying, the result of normalization migh be not what we would expect from it if it performed on pre-normalized path names.
+Normally, it is an "Ok" situation for as far as I know but nobody can guarantee that it would be so on any existing or a future platform.

 One solutions would to use `@slash@` instead of `/`.
 Ugly and possibly unreliable.
 Wrapping each `/` with `nfp`??
-Well, no!..
+Oh, no!..
+But

 ```
 @expand(@!nfp(@prefix@/@custom_macro()@/@file@)@)@
 ```

-This is considered to be the most reliable solution.
+is considered to be the most reliable way to get the job done.

 ## Contexts